Mardi Gras History

-On March 2, 1699, French-Canadian explorer Jean Baptiste Le Moyne Sieur de Bienville arrived at a plot of ground 60 miles directly south of New Orleans, naming it "Pointe du Mardi Gras" when his men realized it was the eve of that festive holiday.
+On March 2, 1699, French-Canadian explorer Jean Baptiste Le Moyne Sieur de Bienville arrived at a plot of ground 60 miles directly south of New Orleans, and named it "Pointe du Mardi Gras" when his men realized it was the eve of the festive holiday.
 Bienville also established "Fort Louis de la Louisiane" (which is now Mobile) in 1702.
 In 1703, the tiny settlement of Fort Louis de la Mobile celebrated America's very first Mardi Gras.

 In 1704, Mobile established a secret society (Masque de la Mobile), similar to those that form our current Mardi Gras krewes.
 It lasted until 1709.
 In 1710, the "Boeuf Gras Society" was formed and paraded from 1711 through 1861.
-The procession was held with a huge bull's head pushed alone on wheels by 16 men--later, Rex would parade with an actual bull, draped in white and signaling the coming Lenten meat fast.
+The procession was held with a huge bull's head pushed along on wheels by 16 men.
+Later, Rex would parade with an actual bull, draped in white and signaling the coming Lenten meat fast.
 This occurred on Fat Tuesday.

 New Orleans was established in 1718 by Bienville.
 By the 1730s, Mardi Gras was celebrated openly in New Orleans, but not with the parades we know today.
-In the early 1740s, Louisiana's governor, the Marquis de Vaudreuil, established elegant society balls--the model for the New Orleans Mardi Gras balls of today.
+In the early 1740s, Louisiana's governor, the Marquis de Vaudreuil, established elegant society balls, which became the model for the New Orleans Mardi Gras balls of today.

 By the late 1830s, New Orleans held street processions of maskers with carriages and horseback riders to celebrate Mardi Gras.
-Dazzling gaslight torches, or "flambeaux," lit the way for the krewe's members, and lent each event an exciting air of romance and festivity.
+Dazzling gaslight torches, or "flambeaux," lit the way for the krewe's members and lent each event an exciting air of romance and festivity.
 In 1856, six young Mobile natives formed the Mistick Krewe of Comus, invoking John Milton's hero Comus to represent their organization.
-Comus brought magic and mystery to New Orleans, with dazzling floats (known as tableaux cars) and masked balls.
-Krewe members remained anonymous, and to this day, Comus still rides!
+Comus brought magic and mystery to New Orleans with dazzling floats (known as tableaux cars) and masked balls.
+Krewe members remained anonymous.

-In 1870, Mardi Gras' second "Krewe," the Twelfth Night Revelers, was formed, with the first account of Mardi Gras "throws".
+In 1870, Mardi Gras' second Krewe, the Twelfth Night Revelers, was formed.
+This is also the first recorded account of Mardi Gras "throws."

-Newspapers began to announce Mardi Gras events in advance, and even printed "Carnival Edition" lithographs of parades' fantastic float designs (after they rolled, of course --themes and floats were always carefully guarded before the procession).
-At first, these reproductions were small and detail could not be clearly seen; but beginning in 1886 with Proteus' parade "Visions of Other Worlds," these chromolithographs could be produced in full, saturated color, doing justice to the float and costume designs of Carlotta Bonnecase, Charles Briton and B.A.
+Newspapers began to announce Mardi Gras events in advance, and they even printed "Carnival Edition" lithographs of parades' fantastic float designs (after they rolled, of course - themes and floats were always carefully guarded before the procession).
+At first, these reproductions were small, and details could not be clearly seen.
+But beginning in 1886 with Proteus' parade "Visions of Other Worlds," these chromolithographs could be produced in full, saturated color, doing justice to the float and costume designs of Carlotta Bonnecase, Charles Briton and B.A.
 Wikstrom.
-Each of these designers' work was brought to life by talented Parisian paper-mache' artist Georges Soulie', who for forty years was responsible for creating all of Carnival's floats and processional outfits.
+Each of these designers' work was brought to life by talented Parisian paper-mache' artist Georges Soulie', who for 40 years was responsible for creating all of Carnival's floats and processional outfits.

-1872 was the year that a group of businessmen invented a King of Carnival--Rex--to preside over the first daytime parade.
-Honoring visiting Russian Grand Duke Alexis Romanoff, they introduced his family colors of purple, green and gold as Carnival's official colors.
+1872 was the year that a group of businessmen invented a King of Carnival, Rex, to preside over the first daytime parade.
+To honor the visiting Russian Grand Duke Alexis Romanoff, the businessmen introduced Romanoff's family colors of purple, green and gold as Carnival's official colors.
 Purple stands for justice; gold for power; and green for faith.
 This was also the Mardi Gras season that Carnival's improbable anthem, "If Ever I Cease to Love," was cemented, due in part to the Duke's fondness for the tune.